VikeLabs/Passr/docs/Create a Ticket.md

 # Creating a Ticket

 For our ticketing system we use Jira.
 Our Jira board can be [found here](https://passr.atlassian.net/).
-The following document outlines how to write a ticket, and include the necessary information for someone to complete a ticket.
+The following document outlines how to write a ticket, and includes the necessary information for someone to complete a ticket.

 ## Requirements